 In the 20th century, it is estimated that Switzerland was home to 200-300 bicycle brands, and the national Helvetia Bicycle Museum is in Brügg, near Biel, in the Canton Bern.
 With 16 manufacturers in the town, Biel was the Swiss bike capital.
 The top Swiss brands like Tebag, Staco, Cilo, Villiger, Tigra, Allegro, Alpa, Eiger, Condor, Tour de Suisse, Automat, Helvetia, Schwalbe, Cosmos, Stella, Wolf, Vifian Estielli were known for their high-quality, handmade steel frames.
 Today, Aarios, in the Canton Solothurn, is the only remaining manufacturer making steel bike frames in Switzerland.
 All of the other brands have disappeared, either bought out, or now have their bikes manufactured and assembled in Asia.
 Because of that, a lot of know-how in building steel frames has disappeared from Switzerland.

 The Swiss manufacturer, Cilo, started making bicycles in 1914, and designed and manufactured bikes until they invited the receivers in for the first time, and when it closed its frame building doors to the world in 2002.
 After this first bankruptcy, and three years later, the brand was taken over by a group of investors in 2005, which launched a new range in January 2006, with a new logo, and with production taking place in Asia.
 This is not an unfamiliar story for bicycle manufacturers the world over.
-They also assembled and sold a lot of mopeds during this period as well.
+They also assembled and sold a lot of mopeds during this period as well, because people could ride a 50cc moped at the age of 14 in Switzerland and most of Europe.
 The company finally liquidated in 2009.
 Throughout the life of the company, it had always sponsored a lot of the local cycling clubs as well as the Swiss semi-professional teams’.
 Cilo put a lot of sponsorship into the top Professional Tour cycling team, Cilo-Aufina, from 1978 to 1986.
 They also provided bikes to other professional teams as well.